 Margaret joined Crown Law in 1987 and is the only officer in Crown Law approved to appear as counsel in substantial hearings under the Dangerous Prisoners (Sexual Offenders) Act 2003.
 She has been involved in management and supervision of all dangerous prisoner matters commenced under the legislation since Robert John Fardon, the first person to remain in custody past his original release date on a continuing detention order under the Act.
 Margaret is a member of the Serious Offender and Dangerous Offender Assessment Committee which makes recommendations regarding whether to commence proceedings for these offenders.

-Over the past 24 years, Margaret has successfully conducted some of the State’s most complex cases.
+Margaret has successfully conducted some of the State’s most complex cases.
 She is recognised as the government’s experienced adviser on family law issues, ranging from matters under the Child Protection Act 1999 to applications to the Family Court under the Hague Convention on international child abduction.

 - Representing the Attorney-General and acting as instructing solicitor for the Solicitor-General in the High Court challenge to the legislation in Fardon v Attorney-General (Qld) (2004) 223 CLR575.
 The court rejected the challenge and found the legislation to be constitutionally valid.